Being a Summary of Consciousness & Its Phases

-SOME RELATED ARTICLES: Atman – The Higher Self, The Impersonal Divine, 12 Things Theosophy Teaches, The Sevenfold Nature of Man, Gandhi on Blavatsky and Theosophy, The Life & Times of Adi Shankaracharya, The Theosophy of the Bhagavad Gita, The Three Gunas, Tat Tvam Asi – “Thou art That!”, Higher Kundalini and Lower Kundalini, Ramalingam Pillai and the Theosophical Movement, Our Mother India, A Yogi’s Meeting with a Himalayan Mahatma, Who are you, Madame Blavatsky?, and Is Theosophy Hinduism, Buddhism, or Something Else?
+SOME RELATED ARTICLES: Atman – The Higher Self, The Impersonal Divine, 12 Things Theosophy Teaches, The Sevenfold Nature of Man, Gandhi on Blavatsky and Theosophy, The Life & Times of Adi Shankaracharya, The Theosophy of the Bhagavad Gita, The Three Gunas, Tat Tvam Asi – “Thou art That!”, Theosophy on Kundalini: The Serpent Power and Mystic Fire, Ramalingam Pillai and the Theosophical Movement, Our Mother India, A Yogi’s Meeting with a Himalayan Mahatma, Who are you, Madame Blavatsky?, and Is Theosophy Hinduism, Buddhism, or Something Else?

 “Those who search for the highest must go to the right source of study, the teachings of the Upanishads, and must go in the right spirit.”

 ~ H.P.
 Blavatsky, The Doctrine of Avataras ~